 I hope you enjoy making this pork rib soup with daikon at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - Cover the pork ribs with cold water in a pot, bring to boil over medium-high heat, cook for a few minutes till the pork ribs have changed color, discard the water, rinse under running water, drain well and set aside.

 - In a ceramic pot or a dutch oven, add pork ribs, daikon, ginger and 4 cups water.